Table of contents

 How much salt does the body need?

 In chemical terms, table salt is sodium chloride, but the body needs sodium and chlorine.
-The recommended daily intake is 1500 mg for sodium and 2300 mg for chloride.
+The guideline value for daily intake is 1500 mg for sodium and 2300 mg for chloride.
 As table salt is usually 40 % sodium and 60 % chloride, the guideline values correspond to just under 4 g of table salt or just under a level teaspoon.

 However, fruit and vegetables also contain sodium, which is why an additional intake is not usually necessary.